stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 lay at the disposal of the prison board.

   Of all this legislative turmoil Clarendon was singularly oblivious.
-Wrapped wholly in matters of administration and research, he was blind to the treason of &ldquo;that ass Jones&rdquo; who worked by his side, and deaf to all the gossip of the warden&rsquo;s office.
+Wrapped wholly in matters of administration and research, he was blind to the treason of  "that ass Jones " who worked by his side, and deaf to all the gossip of the warden's office.
 He had never in his life read the newspapers, and the banishment of Dalton from his house cut off his last real link with the world of outside events.
-With the naivet&eacute; of a recluse, he at no time thought of his position as insecure.
-In view of Dalton&rsquo;s loyalty, and of his forgiveness of even the greatest wrongs, as shewn in his dealings with the elder Clarendon who had crushed his father to death on the stock exchange, the possibility of a gubernatorial dismissal was, of course, out of the question; nor could the doctor&rsquo;s political ignorance envisage a sudden shift of power which might place the matter of retention or dismissal in very different hands.
+With the naiveté of a recluse, he at no time thought of his position as insecure.
+In view of Dalton's loyalty, and of his forgiveness of even the greatest wrongs, as shewn in his dealings with the elder Clarendon who had crushed his father to death on the stock exchange, the possibility of a gubernatorial dismissal was, of course, out of the question; nor could the doctor's political ignorance envisage a sudden shift of power which might place the matter of retention or dismissal in very different hands.
 Thereupon he merely smiled with satisfaction when Dalton left for Sacramento;
-convinced that his place in San Quentin and his sister&rsquo;s place in his household were alike secure from disturbance.
+convinced that his place in San Quentin and his sister's place in his household were alike secure from disturbance.
 He was accustomed to having what he wanted, and fancied his luck was still holding out.

   The first week in March, a day or so after the enactment of the new law, the chairman of the prison board called at San Quentin.
-Clarendon was out, but Dr. Jones was glad to shew the august visitor&mdash;his own uncle, incidentally&mdash;through the great infirmary, including the fever ward made so famous by press and panic.
-By this time converted against his will to Clarendon&rsquo;s belief in the fever&rsquo;s non-contagiousness, Jones smilingly assured his uncle that nothing was to be feared, and encouraged him to inspect the patients in detail&mdash;especially a ghastly skeleton, once a very giant of bulk and vigour, who was, he insinuated, slowly and painfully dying because Clarendon would not administer the proper medicine.
+Clarendon was out, but Dr. Jones was glad to shew the august visitor--his own uncle, incidentally--through the great infirmary, including the fever ward made so famous by press and panic.
+By this time converted against his will to Clarendon's belief in the fever's non-contagiousness, Jones smilingly assured his uncle that nothing was to be feared, and encouraged him to inspect the patients in detail--especially a ghastly skeleton, once a very giant of bulk and vigour, who was, he insinuated, slowly and painfully dying because Clarendon would not administer the proper medicine.

-  &ldquo;Do you mean to say,&rdquo; cried the chairman, &ldquo;that Dr. Clarendon refuses to let the man have what he needs, knowing his life could be saved?&rdquo;
+   "Do you mean to say, " cried the chairman,  "that Dr. Clarendon refuses to let the man have what he needs, knowing his life could be saved? "

-  &ldquo;Just that,&rdquo; snapped Dr. Jones, pausing as the door opened to admit none other than Clarendon himself.
+   "Just that, " snapped Dr. Jones, pausing as the door opened to admit none other than Clarendon himself.
 Clarendon nodded coldly to Jones and surveyed the visitor, whom he did not know, with disapproval.

-  &ldquo;Dr. Jones, I thought you knew this case was not to be disturbed at all.
+   "Dr. Jones, I thought you knew this case was not to be disturbed at all.
-And haven&rsquo;t I said that visitors aren&rsquo;t to be admitted except by special permission?&rdquo;
+And haven't I said that visitors aren't to be admitted except by special permission? "

   But the chairman interrupted before his nephew could introduce him.

-  &ldquo;Pardon me, Dr. Clarendon, but am I to understand that you refuse to give this man the medicine that would save him?&rdquo;
+   "Pardon me, Dr. Clarendon, but am I to understand that you refuse to give this man the medicine that would save him? "

   Clarendon glared coldly, and rejoined with steel in his voice.

-  &ldquo;That&rsquo;s an impertinent question, sir.
+   "That's an impertinent question, sir.
 I am in authority here, and visitors are not allowed.
-Please leave the room at once.&rdquo;
+Please leave the room at once. "

   The chairman, his sense of drama secretly tickled, answered with greater pomp and hauteur than were necessary.

-  &ldquo;You mistake me, sir!
+   "You mistake me, sir!
 I, not you, am master here.
 You are addressing the chairman of the prison board.
 I must say, moreover, that I deem your activity a menace to the welfare of the prisoners, and must request your resignation.
-Henceforth Dr. Jones will be in charge, and if you wish to remain until your formal dismissal you will take your orders from him.&rdquo;
+Henceforth Dr. Jones will be in charge, and if you wish to remain until your formal dismissal you will take your orders from him. "

-  It was Wilfred Jones&rsquo;s great moment.
+  It was Wilfred Jones's great moment.
 Life never gave him another such climax, and we need not grudge him this one.
-After all, he was a small rather than a bad man, and he had only obeyed a small man&rsquo;s code of looking to himself at all costs.
-Clarendon stood still, gazing at the speaker as if he thought him mad, till in another second the look of triumph on Dr. Jones&rsquo;s face convinced him that something important was indeed afoot.
+After all, he was a small rather than a bad man, and he had only obeyed a small man's code of looking to himself at all costs.
+Clarendon stood still, gazing at the speaker as if he thought him mad, till in another second the look of triumph on Dr. Jones's face convinced him that something important was indeed afoot.
 He was icily courteous as he replied.

-  &ldquo;No doubt you are what you claim to be, sir.
-But fortunately my appointment came from the governor of the state, and can therefore be revoked only by him.&rdquo;
+   "No doubt you are what you claim to be, sir.
+But fortunately my appointment came from the governor of the state, and can therefore be revoked only by him. "

   The chairman and his nephew both stared perplexedly, for they had not realised to what lengths unworldly ignorance can go.
 Then the older man, grasping the situation, explained at some length.

-  &ldquo;Had I found that the current reports did you an injustice,&rdquo; he concluded, &ldquo;I would have deferred action; but the case of this poor man and your own arrogant manner left me no choice.
-As it is&mdash;&ldquo;
+   "Had I found that the current reports did you an injustice, " he concluded, "I would have deferred action; but the case of this poor man and your own arrogant manner left me no choice.
+As it is-- "

   But Dr. Clarendon interrupted with a new razor-sharpness in his voice.

-  &ldquo;As it is, I am the director in charge at present, and I ask you to leave this room at once.&rdquo;
+   "As it is, I am the director in charge at present, and I ask you to leave this room at once. "

   The chairman reddened and exploded.

-  &ldquo;Look here, sir, who do you think you&rsquo;re talking to?
-I&rsquo;ll have you chucked out of here&mdash;damn your impertinence!&rdquo;
+   "Look here, sir, who do you think you're talking to?
+I'll have you chucked out of here--damn your impertinence! "

   But he had time only to finish the sentence.
 Transformed by the insult to a sudden dynamo of hate, the slender scientist launched out with both fists in a burst of preternatural strength of which no one would have thought him capable.
 And if his strength was preternatural, his accuracy of aim was no less so; for not even a champion of the ring could have wrought a neater result.
-Both men&mdash;the chairman and Dr. Jones&mdash;were squarely hit; the one full in the face and the other on the point of the chin.
+Both men--the chairman and Dr. Jones--were squarely hit; the one full in the face and the other on the point of the chin.
 Going down like felled trees, they lay motionless and unconscious on the floor; while Clarendon, now clear and completely master of himself, took his hat and cane and went out to join Surama in the launch.
 Only when seated in the moving boat